 Rupestrian Churches Matera Park Tour

-Meet your guide in Via Alessando Volta, in Matera, to start your journey in the Murgia Materana, or the Park of Rock Churches.
-You'll enter the UNESCO World Heritage Site and head to the remains of a Neolithic town, learning about the daily lives of historic inhabitants, including shepherds and hunters, and explore ruins of farms, sheep pens "jazzo", water tanks, and wells.
+Entering the UNESCO World Heritage Site, you'll first visit the archaeological remains of a Neolithic town, learning about the daily life of historic inhabitants, including shepherds and hunters.
+Discover the ruins of farms, sheep pens known as "jazzo", water tanks and wells.

-Following that, you'll see the Church of Madonna delle Tre Porte, where your guide will discuss its historical importance.
-The tour concludes at a viewpoint used by Mel Gibson for a scene in The Passion of the Christ, offering a chance for panoramic photos of Matera's historic center before returning to the city by bus.
+Your tour will conclude at the viewpoint used by Mel Gibson for the crucifixion scene in The Passion of the Christ, providing a chance for a panoramic photo of the historic centre of Matera, before returning by bus.

 How long is the walking tour?